BANOnotIT/about-mobx-state-tree/en.md

 view = f(state)
 ```

-if you change the age of the person and probably you have heard this equation about reacts your view is a function of your state and actually I don't really agree with that equation and reason for that is simple if it's just a function then you'll still have responsibility of calling it function a function in itself is useless as long as it isn't cold
+probably you have heard this equation about reacts your view is a function of your state and actually I don't really agree with that equation and reason for that is simple if it's just a function then you'll still have responsibility of calling it function a function in itself is useless as long as it isn't cold

 The view is a live transformation of the state: